 New advanced skills in computer programming and physics are required to build algorithms for quantum computers.
 The process for programming these computers also looks different than what a typical programmer would do, so those Java courses won’t help!

-Businesses such as Google, Microsoft and IBM are already training their workforces for the era of quantum speed.
+Businesses such as Google, Microsoft, and IBM are already training their workforce for the era of quantum speed.
 As this trend grows, users will be looking to better understand what quantum computing can do and offer, and programmers will be looking to upskill.
 But until quantum computing comes of age, computer programmers might be hesitant to jump in head first, and would rather perhaps hedge their bets by slowly reskilling in this area.

 You’ll be super cutting edge if you can create a course that perhaps teaches some basics of quantum computing code like Q#, quantum mechanics concepts, and concepts like entanglement.
 What’s that you say?
 Exactly our point!